-- If you are using Phi Knights Corner or Knights Landing, you are probably going to be using the Intel OpenMP 4+ release.
-Unless you use it in cache mode, and then this is moot (more later). - If you are using NVIDIA GPUs, you are going to be using OpenACC.
+- If you are using the fairly obsolete Phi Knights Corner or Knights Landing, you are probably going to be using the Intel OpenMP 4+ release.
+Unless you use it in cache mode, and then this is moot. - If you are using NVIDIA GPUs, you are going to be using OpenACC.

 Of course, there are other ways of programming both of these devices.
-You might treat Phi as MPI cores and use CUDA on NVIDIA, for example.
-But if the directive based approach is for you, then your path is clear.
-I don't attempt to discuss the many other types of accelerators here (AMD, DSPs, FPGAs, ARM), but these techniques apply there as well.
+You might treat Phi as MPI cores and use CUDA on NVIDIA , for example.
+But if the directive based approach is for you, then your path is clear FPGAs, ARM), but Right now, on Bridges you can try this out by using the -mp=gpu switch with the nvc/nvfortran compilers.
+Make sure you have the nvhpc and cuda modules loaded.